 Playlists are no longer just simple collections of songs.
 They’ve grown to become cultural epicenters, complete with their own communities.
-On RapCaviar, more than 8 million hyper-engaged fans keep up with the hip-hop world.
-Positioned as the 'UK's biggest street sounds playlist', Who We Be currently boasts over 201,000 followers on the platform and is Spotify UK’s flagship urban music playlist.
-And hundreds of millions of listeners streamed Your Time Capsule, a personalised playlist that took them back to the music they loved as a teenager.
+On RapCaviar, more than 8 million hyper-engaged fans keep up with the hip-hop world. ¡Viva Latino! has 6 million passionate listeners of its own.
+And hundreds of millions of listeners streamed Your Time Capsule, a personalized playlist that took them back to the music they loved as a teenager.

-When people follow these playlists, they put Spotify at the centre of their lives.
+When people follow these playlists, they put Spotify at the center of their lives.
 The more they listen, the more we’re able to reflect today’s culture — and sometimes even shape it.

 Our data team has been working to identify streaming habits that can help us understand the many ways in which people stream.
 They started by exploring how much listeners discover new songs or explore new genres.
 Lately, they’ve taken a deeper dive into two more habits: Obsession and Nostalgia.

 - Nostalgia.
 What were your middle school jams?
 Everybody has their personal classics, the songs that got them into music in the first place.
-With Your Time Capsule, Nostalgia.
-We gave listeners a personalised playlist that took them down memory lane.
+With Your Time Capsule, we gave listeners a personalized playlist that took them down memory lane.
 These playlists were so spot-on, they felt like magic.
 And some magic was definitely involved...but we have to admit, it was mostly good, old-fashioned data and innovation.
-Our data team has been researching how people listen to discover what gives people that nostalgic kick, And they’re starting to uncover the behavioural differences between people who stream current jams from right now and more nostalgic listeners who stream from back then.
+Our data team has been researching how people listen to discover what gives people that nostalgic kick, and they’re starting to uncover the behavioral differences between people who stream current jams from right now and more nostalgic listeners who stream from back then.

-All of these insights fuel our Streaming Intelligence — psychographic and behavioural audience insights that go way beyond traditional demographics.
-By pairing our first-party data with third-party research, we’re connecting these streaming behaviours to real-world behaviours.
+All of these insights fuel our Streaming Intelligence — psychographic and behavioral audience insights that go way beyond traditional demographics.
+By pairing our first-party data with third-party research, we’re connecting these streaming behaviors to real-world behaviors.

-Because people put Spotify at the centre of their lives, Spotify continues to be at the centre of culture.
+Because people put Spotify at the center of their lives, Spotify continues to be at the center of culture.
 Your brand can be there, too.